 18 awesome ways to say awesome

 As we recently asked our followers on Twitter: are you tired of the word awesome?
 Do you want a different way to express the same idea?
 Well, we’ve delved around in the Historical Thesaurus of the Oxford English Dictionary, and come up with eighteen synonyms for awesome (in the sense meaning ‘excellent’, rather than its original sense ‘full of awe, profoundly reverential’).
-Here are some words you could use instead, presented (as in the Historical Thesaurus) in chronological order…
+Here are some awesome synonyms you could use instead, presented (as in the Historical Thesaurus) in chronological order.

 thriven and thro